Master's Programme in Urban Studies and Planning in Real Estate Economics

 Aalto University's student selection process is competitive and paper-based.
 Applications that pass the eligibility check (administrative evaluation) conducted by Aalto University Admissions Services proceed to the school's programme-specific academic evaluation.
 The programme is planned for full-time studies and preference is given to applicants who are committed to this.

-The following are used as criteria for academic evaluation:
+The following are used as criteria for academic evaluation in 2022:

 To ensure that the students have sufficient skills and knowledge for the Master’s studies, a miminum requirement in student selection is that earlier studies (either bachelor's degree or other studies) include at least basics of economics.
 Priority will be given to students whose prior studies include courses in real estate, urban studies or urban geography.
 If completed individual courses or studies on these topics that are not included in the degree that is used as grounds for the application, the certificates should be attached on these studies in the application.